Investigating potential benefits of future sub-L1 missions with STEREO-A: Data

 From November 2022 to June 2024, STEREO-A passed in front of L1 within $\pm 15^{\circ}$ longitude (in Heliospheric Earth Equatorial, HEEQ, coordinates), acting as a sub-L1 monitor.
 The heliocentric distances of STEREO-A, ACE, DSCOVR and Earth are plotted in Figure~\ref{fig:l1_sta_pos}a.
-The solid black vertical line indicates the time when STEREO-A crossed the Sun-Earth line on 2023 August 12, with STEREO-A being eastward of Earth before and westward after that date.
-The green shaded areas indicate regions where the separation of Earth and STEREO-A, $\Delta r$, is greater than 0.05~au, which corresponds to a spacecraft separation of STEREO-A and ACE/DSCOVR of $>0.04$~au.
+The solid black vertical line indicates the time when STEREO-A crossed the Sun--Earth line on 2023 August 12, with STEREO-A being eastward of Earth before and westward after that date.
+The green shaded areas indicate regions where the radial separation between Earth and STEREO-A, $\Delta r$, is greater than 0.05~au, which corresponds to a spacecraft separation between STEREO-A and L1 of $>0.04$~au.
 The shaded green region from 2023 May 17 to 2023 September 3 fits the orbital parameters of future mission concepts best and therefore defines our target region, which will become more important later on in our analysis.
 The dashed black lines indicate the minimum and maximum radial separation between STEREO-A and Earth, with a minimum radial separation on 2024 January 2, coming as close as 0.015~au, and a maximum radial separation of 0.06~au on 2024 June 4.

 For evaluating the prediction performance of a potential sub-L1 monitor, we use beacon (produced in real-time) magnetic field data measured by the In situ Measurements of Particles And CME Transients \cite<IMPACT;>{luhmann2008impact} instrument as well as science plasma data measured by the Plasma and Suprathermal Ion Composition \cite<PLASTIC;>{galvin2008plastic} instrument onboard STEREO-A. STEREO-A PLASTIC does not provide plasma parameters in real-time, therefore, we use level 2 science quality plasma data to obtain the speed and density information necessary for establishing our baseline methodology, including a time-shifting procedure and modeling the SYM-H indices.
 Both the STEREO-A beacon magnetic field as well as L1 magnetic field data are given in Geocentric Solar Magnetospheric (GSM) coordinates.